How Intel, Google & Amazon Use OKRs (Real Examples)

 Intel Strategic inertia during a major market shift Irreversible focus and strategic abandonment

-Google Fragmentation as teams and initiatives scaled rapidly Alignment on user impact over internal progress
+Google Fragmentation as teams and initiatives scaled Alignment on user impact over internal progress

 LinkedIn Revenue growth risking network engagement Monetization constrained by engagement health

-Adobe Talent attrition and slow execution during transformation Continuous alignment and delivery velocity
+Adobe Talent attrition during business-model transition Continuous alignment and delivery velocity

 Amazon Decentralized teams undermining customer experience Customer outcomes over local optimization